knative/docs/docs/eventing/samples/kafka/channel/README.md

     ```
     Where `<filename>` is the name of the file you created in the previous step.

-2. Check Kafka for a `testchannel-one` topic.
+1. Check Kafka for a `testchannel-one` topic.
 With Strimzi this can be done by
    using the command:

    ```bash
    kubectl -n kafka exec -it my-cluster-kafka-0 -- bin/kafka-topics.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --list
    ```

-   The result is:
+   The output looks similar to the following:

    ```
    ...
    __consumer_offsets